zetane/zetaforgedev/README.md

 You need to install Docker Desktop or any other container runtime that includes Kubernetes integration.
 Follow the instructions to [install Docker Desktop](https://docs.docker.com/desktop/) from their official website.
-You will need to [enable Kubernetes](https://docs.docker.com/desktop/kubernetes/) to use ZetaForge.
+You will need to [enable Kubernetes](https://docs.docker.com/desktop/kubernetes/) to use ZetaForgeDev.

 > Note: We recommend [OrbStack](https://orbstack.dev/download) to macOS users for efficiency and performance reasons.

-## Launch ZetaForge
+## Launch ZetaForgeDev

-To launch ZetaForge, run the following command after installing via pip:
+To launch ZetaForgeDev, run the following command after installing via pip:
 ```
 zetaforge launch
 ```

-This will set up the correct services in Kubernetes, check that they are running, and then launch ZetaForge.
+This will set up the correct services in Kubernetes, check that they are running, and then launch ZetaForgeDev.

 If something goes wrong, you can run: